analogdevicesinc/ai8x-training/README.md

 To train the FP32 model for MNIST on MAX78000 or MAX78002, run `scripts/train_mnist.sh` from the `ai8x-training` project.
 This script will place checkpoint files into the log directory.
 Training makes use of the Distiller framework, but the `train.py` software has been modified slightly to improve it and add some MAX78000/MAX78002 specifics.

+#### Distributed Training

+On systems with multiple GPUs, the training script supports `DistributedDataParallel`.
+To use distributed training, prefix the training script with `scripts/distributed.sh`.
+For example, run `scripts/distributed.sh scripts/train_mnist.sh`.
+Note that (at this time) distributed training is only supported locally.

 Since training can take a significant amount of time, the training script does not overwrite any weights previously produced.
 Results are placed in sub-directories under `logs/` named with the date and time when training began.
 The latest results are always soft-linked to by `latest-log_dir` and `latest_log_file`.

 #### Troubleshooting

-1. If the training script returns `ModuleNotFoundError: No module named 'numpy'`, please activate the virtual environment using `source venv/bin/activate`, or on native Windows without WSL2, `source venv/scripts/activate`.
+1. If the training script returns `ModuleNotFoundError: No module named 'numpy'`, please activate the virtual environment using `source .venv/bin/activate`, or on native Windows without WSL2, `source .venv/scripts/activate`.

 2. If the training script crashes, or if it returns an internal error (such as `CUDNN_STATUS_INTERNAL_ERROR`), it may be necessary to limit the number of PyTorch workers to 1 (this has been observed running on native Windows).
 Add `--workers=1` when running any training script, for example;